G-USI/G-USI/README.md

 4. **Everything just works** - No manual sys.path manipulation, no explicit dependency declarations

 **Benefits:**
-- ✅ Simpler BUILD files - just specify `resolve`
+- ✅ Zero-config BUILD files - literally just `alembic_migrations()`
 - ✅ Clean env.py - no path manipulation code
 - ✅ Automatic updates - add/remove models, deps update automatically
 - ✅ Works with any project structure - as long as Pants can see your Python files
+- ✅ Optional customization - specify `resolve` only if you need a non-default resolver

 Common operations: